josemf/keystone-adapter-knex-migrations/README.md

 `$ npx keystone-knex migrations-do` &mdash; Uses any migrations defined in the migrations folder and applies one by one to the database schema.

+## What works

 !!
-WORD OF ATTENTION !!
+WORD OF CAUTION !!

 This is still highly experimental and should be used with care.
 If you're going to use this tool in a production database system <u>please perform a backup</u> first.
+That said we would love to have people using this tool and reporting bugs or having feature requests.

+Our goal soon is to implement proper unit testing to the code, hang on tight.

+A lot of things works as of now:

+* List migrations:
+  * New lists will be created on the database
+  * Removed lists from code will be removed from the database
+* Field migrations:
+  * Adding fields to lists will add the respective columns to the database
+  * Remove fields from lists will remove the respective columns in the database
+  * Renaming fields from lists will rename the respective columns in the database
+  * Changing fields configuration like changing the field type or making the field `isRequired`, `isUnique` etc, will change the respective columns in the database
+* Relationship migrations:
+  * Adding relationships in lists will have this relationships mapped on the database using foreign keys columns or pivot tables depending on the cardinality
+  * Changing relationship configurations like `isRequired` will have that change reflected onto the column foreign key
+  * Changing relationship cardinalities will have database schema changes to be applied in a way that data is saved in the best way possible

 ## Simple steps